JennyferVik/RockbusterStealth-SQL/README.md

-# Rockbuster Stealth Data Analysis Project
+# Rockbuster Stealth Data Analysis Project using SQL

 ## Objective
 Rockbuster Stealth LLC is a movie rental company that used to have stores around the world, but facing stiff competition from streaming services, has decided to move into online movie rentals to stay competitive.
-This study analyzes current customer base, and their activity, to inform business decisions for the coming year.
+This study uses SQL to analyze their current customer base and activity to inform business decisions for the coming year.

 ## Tools
 PostgreSQL, pgAdmin4, Tableau, Excel